SedemGarr/6-Me-Ludo-android/README.md

 A notable exception to this is the game screen.
 Upon testing, I noticed the child widgets of the root level StreamBuilder widget were not rebuilding.
 In the build method of the StreamBuilder, I call a method on the GameProvider object that accepts the snapshot data as an argument and assigns it to the game object in the GameProvider class.
 Since this is done in the build method of the StreamBuilder, my intuition tells me that this should trigger the other children to rebuild.
 (I mean it doesn't make an sense to call setState inside of a build method) However the children do not rebuild.

 One work around was to call the notify listeners method wrapped inside a post frame callback.
 And this worked to some extent (the die widget refused to animate).
-But this approach of triggering rebuilds from inside a build method makes me uncomfotable.
+But this approach of triggering rebuilds from inside a build method makes me uncomfortable.

 What I am doing now is to pass the GameProvdider object from the context of the main GameScreen widget to the children through their constructors.
 I don't know if Flutter's caching system will still be able to cache these widgets whenever the StreamBuilder calls its build method.